waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 ```
 Replace DB_DIR with your database directory.

-### DB_DIR Scripts Variable:
+### Scripts and DB_DIR Variable:

+Scripts included in my Slackware package are:
+ - initial_op_db.sh
+ - op_ctl.sh
+ - rc.dispatcher
+those scripts get installed by the package in /usr/local/bin directory.

+Scripts included in the Guide are:
+ - update_op_db.sh
+ - op_area_update.sh
+ - cron4op.sh
+ - set_DB_DIR_path.sh
+you need to manually copy thos scripts to /usr/local/bin directory.

-Most scripts and some files included in this guide use **DB_DIR** which is the real path
+Most scripts and some files included use **DB_DIR** variable to refer to overpass database
-to your database directory.
-This has to be manually set to the real path.
+directory.
+This has to be manually set to your real database directory.
 To ease this process
 I have included yet another script that does that for you.

 Run "set_DB_DIR_path.sh" script with your real path as an argument and all files in the